 Berlin, September 29th, 2020.
-Update: September 28th, 2021 (The Berlin Spectator) — On September 29th and 30th, 1941, the Wehrmacht, Nazi Germany’s army, was busy attacking and conquering the better part of Europe while murdering millions of Jews and members of other minorities in its death camps, forced labor camps and in massacres on streets, in woods and at other locations.
-Can it get any worse than shooting people on the street, just because they are Jews, Roma or homosexuals?
-Apparently, the answer is yes.
+Update: September 28th, 2021 (The Berlin Spectator) — On September 29th and 30th, 1941, the Wehrmacht, Nazi Germany’s army, was busy attacking and conquering the better part of Europe while murdering millions of Jews and members of other minorities in its death camps, forced labor camps and in massacres on streets, in forests and at other locations.

 The massacre of Babi Yar outclassed most, if not all, local murder campaigns the Germans were responsible for during World War II.
-What happened at the Babi Yar gorge, located just outside the city of Kiev, is too terrible to comprehend or to describe.
+What happened at Babi Yar, located just outside the city of Kiev, is too terrible to comprehend or describe.

 In September of 1941, Field Marshal Walter Karl Ernst August von Reichenau commanded the Wehrmacht’s Sixth Army which conquered Kiev in cooperation with Task Force C. The division was part of Hitler’s ‘Schutzstaffel’ known as ‘SS’.
 After the invasion, several explosions rocked the city.
 Some residents and German soldiers were killed.